 I can’t tell you how many “confidential” presentations I’ve seen from people working on their laptop in the row catty corner to mine.

 Or how many emails I’ve seen about sensitive stuff (don’t even get me started on the people who look at porn on planes…wth!).

-Cyber security travel tips #7: Be careful what you are talking about:
+Cyber security travel tips #7: Be careful what you are talking about in public

 I’ve overhead incredibly confidential conversations on airplanes and in coffee shops or hotel lounges.
 Loud talkers sharing company secrets and strategies.
 Whenever this occurs I either try to leave the situation or let them know I can hear them.
 This is just professional courtesy.